Resources

 Key Components of Effective Call Scripts

-• Offering flexibility - Provide the debtor with flexible repayment options, such as installment plans or adjusted timelines.
+• Offering flexibility - As a first step, mention on the call itself whether they can make the full payment.
+If they cannot make the full payment, then provide them with flexible repayment options, such as installment plans or adjusted timelines.

-• Preparing for responses - Be prepared with the responses for common questions or concerns, like if the debtor disagrees with the debt or struggles to afford payments.
+• Preparing for responses - Be prepared with the responses for common questions or concerns, like if the consumer disagrees with the debt or struggles to afford payments.

-• Recording call details - Record the essential insights from the call, like the agreements made, concerns raised, and follow-up actions, and keep them for future reference.
+• Recording call details - Record the essential insights from the call, like the agreements made, concerns raised, dispositions and follow-up actions.
+Keep them for future references.

 • Selecting a suitable time - Choose an appropriate time for the call.
-Also, consider the debtor’s availability during your chosen time.
+Also, consider the consumer’s availability during your chosen time.

 Sample Call Scripts Tailored for Common Scenarios